stackitcloud/stackit-cli/docs/stackit_beta_volume_update.md

   Update volume with ID "xxx" with new name "volume-1-new" and new description "volume-1-desc-new"
   $ stackit beta volume update xxx --name volume-1-new --description volume-1-desc-new

+  Update volume with ID "xxx" with new name "volume-1-new", new description "volume-1-desc-new" and label(s)
+  $ stackit beta volume update xxx --name volume-1-new --description volume-1-desc-new --labels key=value,foo=bar
 ```

 ### Options

 ```
       --description string      Volume description
   -h, --help                    Help for "stackit beta volume update"
-      --label stringToString   Labels are key-value string pairs which can be attached to a volume.
-A label can be provided with the format key=value and the flag can be used multiple times to provide a list of labels (default [])
+      --labels stringToString   Labels are key-value string pairs which can be attached to a volume.
+A label can be provided with the format key=value.
+To provide a list of labels, key=value pairs must be seperated by commas(,) e.g. --labels key=value,foo=bar. (default [])
   -n, --name string             Volume name
 ```

 ### Options inherited from parent commands